Skip to content

 Any measures that reduce our exposure to antibiotics, will serve to bolster the probiotic colonies in our intestines, and hopefully slow the worrying trend towards antibiotic resistant pathogens.

-To find out more about probiotics and antibiotics, read nutritional therapist Jo's blogpost, Probiotics Vs Antibiotics: You're Asking the Wrong Question, or for general information, our FAQ, 'Can I take probiotics with antibiotics?'
+To find out more about probiotics and antibiotics, read Dr Aisling's blogpost, Probiotics Vs Antibiotics: You're Asking the Wrong Question.

 Resources: Isolation and Evaluation of New Probiotic bacteria for use in Shellfish Hatcheries: II Effects of a Vibrio sp.Probiotic Candidate Upon Survival of Oyster Larvae (Crassostrea virginica) in pilot-scale Trials.
 Authors: Diane Kapareiko, Hyun Jeong Lim, Eric J. Schott, Ammar Hanif and Gary H. Wikfors